Anindyakafka/HCES-Clean-Data-Repo/README.md

 # HCES-Clean-Data-Repo
-Household Consumption and Expenditure Survey data 2022-23 NSS clean and in .csv format
+Household Consumption and Expenditure Survey data 2022-23 NSS clean and in .dta format